GuiziBr/expenses/README.md

-# Example App using nodejs with typescript
+# App create for managing a couple's expenses

+## Features

+* Create an expense

 A simple CRUD app backend built in nodejs + typescript with: